 The childlike Heath played a 19 year-old entrapped in service, providing ‘two hands’, for Sydney’s underworld.
 In the final scene he bought his freedom but eventually Heath’s life was given over for our entertainment, because as a method actor he literally became the character.
 Living alone for a month prior to filming for Batman, he meditated on playing a psychopath.
 That didn’t break his mental health, but in an interview two months before that fatal poisoning he speaks of sleeplessness from giving his all to art.

 The ruminations are worst at night.
-I wonder that there’s so many books on finding happiness when sleep can elude to the point of fatality – much sooner than it would without water.
+I wonder that there’s so many books on finding happiness, whereas elusive sleep can be fatal – much sooner than it would without water.
 The free 1st chapter of ‘Mindfulness for Health’, which is the course that changed Carole’s future, is recall of nightly anxiety due to incurable pain.
 Author Vidyamala’s lived experience from two accidents, that left her wheelchair-bound, has meant that the program was road-tested.
 Clinical studies from British and European universities confirm the therapies effectiveness.
 Not that meditation undid damage to anyone’s spine, but regaining sleep is restorative regardless of your health status.
-The Buddha’s story of the second arrow of anguish is appropriate here – pain may not point to the greatest harm being done to your body.
+The Buddha’s story of the second arrow of anguish is appropriate here – obvious pain may not alert you to a greater harm being done to your body.

 Mindfulness continues to evolve, there’s currently two dedicated peer-reviewed medical journals regularly published.
 Niemic’s 2014 book ‘Mindfulness & Character Strengths’ is an excellent followup to Dr Seligman’s work of the late 90s, but seminal work ‘Soar With Your Strengths’ by Clifton in ’92 (that spawned the Gallup Child Development Centre) is worth examining: “…the belief that strengths are the opposite of weaknesses, illness is the opposite of health, success is the opposite of failure… They are not.
 Yet we are tricked into believing that if we find out what went wrong and fix it, everything will be right; if we identify our weaknesses, we can turn them into strengths.”
 They are not opposites – they are two sides of the same persona, the ying/yang.
 The bossy kid is demonstrating leadership potential.